 The Employer retains the right to change or assign other duties to this position.

-- Strong interpersonal skills including commitment to fostering diversity in the workplace
+Strong interpersonal skills including commitment to fostering diversity, equity, inclusion, and accessibility in the workplace.

 About the Department

 AIS’ primary goal is to provide convenient, timely and welcoming access to library resources, materials, services and spaces.
 This is achieved through providing assistance with circulation, information, and reference services; supporting online and print course materials through Digital Coursepacks, Electronic Reserves and Print Reserves; and assisting in the support for emerging and technology-rich service environments.
 Staff in Access and Information Services work closely with professional liaison and subject expert librarians to provide the best possible service to library customers.